Back to library

 Total Interest

-CMHC insurance premium (~2.8% of loan) will be added to your mortgage.
+CMHC premium of $33,300 is added to your mortgage balance (total loan: $865,800).
 New-to-Canada programs from RBC, ICICI, and Scotiabank accept foreign credit history.

 Estimates only — consult a licensed Canadian mortgage broker for exact figures